Mr-Scislowski-Classes/UltimateJavaRepository/ProgrammingProjects/TextSimilarity/README.md

 1. `GettingStarted.java`

 Write a program that uses `Scanner` and asks the use to type in two words.
-It should then display the `FuzzyScore` between those two words, and the `LevenshteinDistance` between those two words.
+It should then display the Fuzzy score between those two words, and the Levenshtein distance between those two words.

 For example: